The thermal interpretation of quantum physics

 Everything deduced in quantum field theory about macroscopic properties follows, and one has a completely self-consistent setting.
 The transition to classicality is automatic and needs no deep investigations - the classical situation is simply the limit of a huge number of particles.
 Whereas on the microscopic level, uncertainties of single events are large, so that state determination must be based by the statistics of multiple events with a similar preparation.
 (In this case, one can derive Born's traditional rule for perfect binary measurements in pure states; see Chapter 10.5 in my online book Classical and Quantum Mechanics via Lie algebras.)

-Although only a coarse-grained description of a macroscopic system is possible, this doesn't mean that the detailed state doesn't exist.
+Although only a coarse-grained description of a macroscopic system is can be explicitly known, this doesn't mean that the detailed state doesn't exist.
+The existence of an exact state for large objects has always been a metaphysical but unquestioned assumption.
 Even in classical mechanics, it is impossible to know a highly accurate state of a many-particle system (not even of the solar system with sun, planets, planetoids, and comets treated as rigid bodies).
 But its existence is never questioned.
-The existence of an exact state for large objects has always been a metaphysical but unquestioned assumptions.

 There is no longer a physical reason to question the existence of the state of the whole universe, even though all its details may be unknown for ever.
 Measuring all observables or finding its exact state is already out of the question for a small macroscopic quantum system such as a piece of metal.
 Thus, as for a metal, one must be content with describing the state of the universe approximately.